Our top seven tips to improve Wi-Fi signal at home...

 Reposition the router

 The physical positioning of the router can make great changes to how much signal you receive and where the best coverage is.
-You should try and get it as close as is realistically possible to the devices that require the signal.
+You should try and get it as close as is realistically possible to the devices that require the signal, if you have a home office set up, we would recommend having the router here for optimum connection when working.
 It should also be positioned not too close to the floor but not too close to the ceiling either.
-The signals which the router provide travel in a lateral pattern and most of the time devices that require the signals like laptops or tablets are used at sofa- or chair-height within a home.
+The signals which the router provide travel in a lateral pattern and most of the time devices that require the signals like laptops or tablets are used at sofa or chair height within a home.

 Add Powerline Wireless Network Extenders